swagger-api/swagger-node/README.md

 The `swagger` module provides tools for designing and building Swagger-compliant APIs entirely in Node.js.
 It integrates with popular Node.js servers, including Express, hapi, restify, and Sails, as well as any Connect-based middleware.
 With `swagger`, you can specify, build, and test your API from the very beginning, on your laptop.
 It allows you to change and iterate your design without rewriting the logic of your implementation.

+One great thing about this approach is that all of the Swagger validation logic is handled for you, and all of the routing logic is managed through the Swagger configuration.
+You don't have to rewrite any of that yourself.

+# Your swagger API in five steps

-## Install the swagger module
+## 1. Install the swagger module

 Install using npm.
 For complete instructions, see the [install](./docs/install.md) page.

 ![alt text](./docs/images/swagger-install.png)

-## Create a new swagger project
+## 2. Create a new swagger project

 Use the [CLI](./docs/cli.md) to create and manage projects.
 Learn more on the [quick start](./docs/quick-start.md) page.

 ![alt text](./docs/images/project-create.png)

-## Design your API in the Swagger Editor
+## 3. Design your API in the Swagger Editor

 The interactive, browser-based [Swagger Editor](http://editor.swagger.io/) is built in.
 It provides Swagger 2.0 validation and endpoint routing, generates docs on the fly, and consumes easy-to-read YAML.